Cafe Metropole: Plot

-Alexander falls in love with Laura, but he cannot bear to lie to her any longer.
-He tries and fails to discourage her love for him without revealing the sordid details.
-He tells Victor that he will tell her the truth, but when she telephones and asks him to marry her, he at last says yes.
+Alexander falls in love with Laura, but cannot bear to lie to her any longer.
+He tries and fails to discourage her love for him without revealing the sordid details and agrees to marry her.
 Victor has his lawyer, Monnet, present Alexander with a contract asking for money from Laura's father, Joseph Ridgeway: half a million dollars before the wedding, and the same amount after, as well as various sums for any children.
 This so disgusts Alexander that he tells Victor that he is through with the scheme.
 Victor, after trying to bluff him into submission, pretends to give up and gives him back his passport and his bad check.
 Then Victor tells Ridgeway that Alexis is a fraud.
 He cons Ridgeway into believing he bought Alexis off; Ridgeway writes him a check for a million francs to help with the costs.

 Ridgeway tells Laura the news, but she surprises him by saying she knew all along.
 However, when he states that he bought Alexis off, Laura does not believe him.
 She is certain that Alexis is in trouble and insists on finding out what is going on.

 Ridgeway asks the Sûreté to arrest Alexis.
 Instead, they jail the genuine prince.
 When Laura goes to the jail to see her Alexis, she is surprised to find an older man, who reveals that Victor is involved somehow.
 As Laura is leaving, she finds Alexander being charged with fraud.
 Joseph Ridgeway is arrested on the false charge that he was impersonating himself.
 They realize that they have all been played by Victor.
 They get out of jail and go back to the Café Metropole.
 Alexander and Laura, who are going to get married, get back the check that Alexander wrote, so he is no longer in danger of going to jail.